 Parking decals must be obtained from the Business Office located in Building A, Room 165 if you drive a car on campus.
 You will need your car registration and student ID.
 Decals are included in the students' processing fees.

-Click here to enter your name in the BS database for the BS Exceptional Education program or for more information about Chipola's four-year programs call the Department of Teacher Education at (850) 718-2492.
+Click here to enter your name in the BS database for information on the BS Exceptional Education program or other Chipola four-year programs.